No Unscheduled Website Downtime

 If you understand the relationship of what’s going on between a web host and DNS there is no reason for the site to be down at all when moving to a new web host.

-Redesigning a website should never be done on the live domain.
+When you redesign a website, it should never be done on the live domain.
 There is no need for an “under maintenance” or “under construction” landing page.
-A website redesign should not be applied to a live site.
+A website redesign is never applied to a live site.

 No one wants to deal with issues like this.
 If you are hiring a web developer, you want to work with someone that has the knowledge and experience to do things the right way.